phj128/cifar10-classification/README.md

 This is my personal project in **Introduction of Artificial Intelligence**.

-This project is about image classification about ResNet and FC on Cifar-10 dataset.
+This project is about image classification about ResNet(slightly different) and FC on Cifar-10 dataset.

 ## Results